26c4u/ELK_stack/README.md

 ### Installation
 Assuming that you have the network to run an ELK server, we can then download the necessary files.
 Determine which machine will be the Ansible control node to deploy the playbooks from as this is where we will download the necessary files.
-Let's begin by installing docker in order to containerize our Ansible control node.
+Let's begin by installing Docker in order to containerize the Ansible control node.
 We can install docker by running:

 ```
 $ apt install docker.io